 Edward William Fudge was an American Christian theologian and lawyer, best known for his book The Fire that Consumes, in which he argues against traditionalist Christian interpretations of Hell.

 Education: University of Houston Law Center, Abilene Christian University

-Annihilationism (also known as extinctionism or destructionism) is a belief that after the final judgment some human beings and all fallen angels (all of the damned) will be totally destroyed so as to not exist, or that their consciousness will be extinguished, rather than suffer everlasting torment in hell.
+Annihilationism (also known as extinctionism or destructionism [or conditional immortality]) is a belief that after the final judgment some human beings and all fallen angels (all of the damned) will be totally destroyed so as to not exist, or that their consciousness will be extinguished, rather than suffer everlasting torment in hell.

 Here is how Edward Fudge states this troubling question:

 Must we conclude that God, who gave his Son for sinners, will keep billions of them alive — to torment them without end?